 Your garage design offers 400 square feet of floor space, give or take a few.
 Many homeowners struggle with keeping this large storage space under control, and end up paying for a professional in garage organizers.

-Not that using a pro is a bad thing, but if you prefer to do it yourself then use these 16 great ideas on keeping the garage organized from floor to ceiling.
+Not that using a garage organization professional is a bad thing, but if you prefer to do it yourself then use these 16 great ideas on keeping the garage organized from floor to ceiling.

 1. Start with New Garage Flooring.